-- .
-Minimum D/d Ratio is 1:1 - Never bend a wire rope around a diameter smaller than its own
+- Use shall be in accordance with ASME B30.9 and OEM requirements - Minimum D/d Ratio is 1:1 - Never bend a wire rope around a diameter smaller than its own.

-Wire Rope Sling Use
+Wire Rope Slings Continued

 For loads with a non-circular cross section, the bend diameter is derived from the minimum bend diameter of the wire rope around the corner of the load.
-For slings bent around corners, the corners must be rounded to provide the minimum D/d efficiency.
-Chafing protection is used to protect the load and sling from damage.
+For slings bent around corners, the corners must be rounded to provide the minimum D/d ratio of one to one.
+Protection shall be used where necessary to protect the load and sling from damage.

-Except for braided slings, wire rope slings shall not be used in single leg vertical hitches unless a method is used to prevent unlaying of the rope.
+Except for braided slings, wire rope slings shall not be used in single-leg straight-line (vertical) or choker hitches, unless a method is used to prevent unlaying of the rope.
+Do not use slings at angles less than 30 degrees.